GREEN VINEYARD CERTIFICATION

-The Napa Green Vineyard standards were designed by experts to provide a science-based climate action framework and regenerative roadmap custom-designed for viticulture, taking a whole system approach.
+The Napa Green and Beyond Green Vineyard certification standards were designed by experts to provide a science-based regenerative roadmap and climate action framework custom-designed for viticulture, taking a whole system approach.
 The standards include regenerative social practices that engage and retain dedicated teams, critical for the transition to and stewardship of regenerative agricultural and business systems.
-The Napa Green Vineyard program is the first sustainable winegrowing certification to focus specifically on climate action, regenerative farming, and social equity, justice and inclusion.
+Our vineyard certification is the first sustainable winegrowing certification to focus specifically on regenerative farming, climate action, and social stewardship.

-The Napa Green Vineyard standards are both practice and performance-based, baselining and tracking Soil Organic Matter (SOM), water, energy, fertilizer, Scope 1 & 2 emissions, and estimates of carbon sequestration, to ensure these practices are achieving real results, and continuing improvement over time.
+The standards are composed of six elements and are both practice and performance-based, baselining and tracking Soil Organic Matter (SOM), water, energy, fertilizer, Scope 1 & 2 emissions, and scientifically rigorous quantification of carbon sequestration, to ensure these practices are achieving real results, and continuing improvement over time.

-These standards encompass more of the property and ecosystem than ever before – from what is happening underground in the soil, to what is happening in the atmosphere, to how this impacts the broader community.
+This is a whole property certification, encompassing the full agroecosystem – from what is happening underground in the soil, to what is happening in the atmosphere, to how this impacts the broader community.

 We cannot have environmental or economic sustainability without social sustainability.
 True sustainability requires caring for the health and resilience of our environment, and the health and resilience of our employees and community, all of which contributes to the success and longevity of our businesses.

 Premium wine grape growers already practice regulated deficit irrigation, allowing for a strategic level of vine water stress that is tied to increased fruit quality.
-Along with this best practice, there are expanding opportunities and technologies to maximize the performance of irrigation systems, track water use, and fine tune irrigation timing and amount (as is highlighted in the case studies
+Along with this best practice, there are expanding opportunities and technologies to maximize the performance of irrigation systems, track water use, and fine tune irrigation timing and amount.
+As vineyards are replanted there is also the opportunity to strategically plan and design for dry farming.
+Water is arguably the resource most impacted by climate change.

 Forest Management